Gunpowder Loose Tea

 Out of stock

 Before black tea captured the British imagination, green tea was the brew of choice for businessmen and bohemians alike.
-Back in the 18th and 19th centuries this was likely to have been a classic Chinese "gunpowder" tea, fired in large drums for a smoky taste and tightly rolled to resemble pellets of gunpowder.
+Back in the 18th and 19th centuries, this was likely to have been a classic Chinese "gunpowder" tea, fired in large drums for a smoky taste and rolled to resemble pellets of gunpowder.

 The ancient technique of rolling the leaves gave the tea a certain hardiness as it was transported across continents, preserving its distinctive flavour and aroma.
-Our Gunpowder Green is a particularly bright, clean variety with a smooth sweetness and a smoke-tinged finish – beautiful brewed lightly for clarity of taste.
+Our loose leaf Gunpowder Green is a particularly bright, clean variety with a smooth sweetness and a smoke-tinged finish – beautiful brewed lightly for clarity of taste.

 Suitable for vegetarians and vegans.